 - Avoid perfumes and essential oils in the cosmetics you use.
 They are potentially irritating ingredients and do not add anything useful to these products, so your skin will appreciate leaving them out.

 - Avoid alcohol in your cosmetics.
 It is an ingredient that promotes dehydration of the skin, and dehydrated skin is more easily sensitized skin.

 - The ceramides will help you maintain the balance of your skin, avoiding the loss of water.
 If you use ceramide-rich cosmetics you can keep your skin healthy.
 A good option is the Paula’s Choice Omega+ Moisturizer, available on Paula’s Choice, on Amazon, on Niche Beauty, on Cult Beauty and on FeelUnique.

 - Coenzyme Q10 has soothing and antioxidant properties, as well as helping to prevent signs of aging on the skin.
 If you want to incorporate it into your routines you can do it through this serum from The Inkey List, available on Amazon, on Cult Beauty and on FeelUnique.

 - Niacinamide is also a great ingredient for reducing redness.
-Two good products to introduce into your routines are this one from The Ordinary, available on DECIEM, on Amazon, on Cult Beauty and on FeelUnique and this one from Paula’s Choice.
+Two good products to introduce into your routines are this one from The Ordinary, available on DECIEM, on Amazon, on SkinStore and on FeelUnique and this one from Paula’s Choice.

 - Maintain a healthy lifestyle, eat healthy, get enough sleep, and try to avoid stress and smoking.

 - Avoid showering and washing your face with very hot water.

 I hope I have helped you with this article to better understand what sensitive skin is, what causes it, and how you can keep it healthy and cared for.